 One of the biggest indicators that your chickens are about to lay eggs is if they start performing a squatting behavior.
 If you slowly put your hand out to touch your chicken, she might stop and squat down with her wings at her sides.
 If she does this, she is signalizing that she is ready to be mounted by a rooster to fertilize the egg.
 Most people don’t have a rooster around, so give her a good pat on the back and she’ll continue on her way.

-What To Do When the First Eggs Arrive
+What to Do When the First Eggs Arrive

 Do you remember what it felt like when you walked out to find your first egg?
 Or are you still waiting for that magical moment to come?
 At some point, you’ll get to experience the excitement of finding your first egg in the coop.
 Don’t be too disappointed if the eggs are on the smaller side.
-Young chickens have smaller eggs than hens who are fully mature.
+Young chickens have smaller eggs than hens that are fully mature.
 It won’t be too much longer before you have a basket full of beautiful, colorful eggs that you sourced straight from your backyard.

 Thanking Your Chickens

 We know it’s exciting to buy young chickens and await the arrival of the first egg.
 Even though you want it to happen quickly, you can’t rush your birds.
 They know when it’s time to lay their eggs, and they’ll signal to you when something is about to happen.
 Even if they don’t show any major signs, continue to check in their boxes every day and encourage them in any way you can.
+Before long, your hard work will pay off and you’ll be surprised to find an egg in a nest box!

-Featured Image Credit: Sidorov Ruslan, Shutterstock
+Featured Image Credit: PhotoSongserm, Shutterstock